opsani/skopos-sample-gates/README.md

 Deploy the application using the UI controls (*Start* icon to upper left).
 If you follow the deployment progress in the Skopos Plan view, you can observe the deployment of each of the `db`, `redis`, `result` and `vote` components is validated by its associated quality gate(s).

-The application can also be deployed using the Skopos CLI (add `--bind hostname:port` after `sks-ctl` if Skopos is not running locally on port 8100):
+The application can also be deployed using the Skopos CLI (add `--bind hostname:port` after `skopos` if Skopos is not running locally on port 8100):

 ```
-sks-ctl start --project sample-gates
+skopos start --project sample-gates
 ```

 After the deploy completes, the web interfaces exposed by the sample application are available at the gateway ports specified in the `env.swarm.yaml` environment descriptor: